 With over 15,000 years of history, Mississippi has many stories to tell.
 Check out the following resources to help your students learn more about Mississippi in your classroom.

 Lesson plans and teaching units from the Mississippi Department of Archives and History (MDAH) cover a range of Mississippi-related topics for students in grades K-12.

 Interested in planning a field trip to a MDAH site?
-Visit the Grand Village of the Natchez Indians, Historic Jefferson College, Mississippi Governor’s Mansion, Mississippi State Capitol, Mississippi Civil Rights Museum, Museum of Mississippi History, Old Capitol Museum, Eudora Welty House and Garden, and Winterville Mounds, and use our field trip guides to enhance your visit.
+Visit the Grand Village of the Natchez Indians, Mississippi Governor’s Mansion, Mississippi State Capitol, Mississippi Civil Rights Museum, Museum of Mississippi History, Old Capitol Museum, Eudora Welty House and Garden, and Winterville Mounds, and use our field trip guides to enhance your visit.

 The Mississippi History Timeline features photographs, artifacts, audiovisual materials, and oral histories from the department’s collection.